 (3) If the official seal of the Commission is affixed to a document, a court or person acting judicially is to presume that it was properly affixed unless the contrary is proved.

-[Section 9J inserted by No. 73 of 2006 s.
+[Section 9J inserted: No. 73 of 2006 s.
 11.]

 9K.
 Annual reports by Commission